RoryMichie/horizon/README.md

 ## important note

-CGTT is not a finnished product at the time of this writing.
+CGT is not a finnished product at the time of this writing.
 We are publishing the code so that those who wish to work on it and track it's development can contribute, learn how it works and experiment, though we do not and will never guarantee it's stability.
-# Where to get a binary?
+## Where to get a binary?

 Binaries are available here: